GsNrio/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 This current push is a function that returns the length of a string.
 This current push is a function that prints a string, followed by a new line.
 This current push is a function that prints a string in reverse followed by a newline.
+This current push is a function that reverses a string.